If you need medical assistance, please refer to our page 'When we are closed' under 'Opening Times'.

 NHS Summary Care Record

-The NHS in England is introducing the Summary Care Record, which will be used in emergency care.
+The Summary Care Record will be used in emergency care.
 The record will contain information about any medicines you are taking, allergies you suffer from and any bad reactions to medicines you have had, to ensure those caring for you have enough information to treat you safely.

 As a patient you have a choice: